springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ![](SIS_pairwise.png)

-For ease of comparison with simulation, and consistency with existing literature, the output of the model should be interpreted in terms of an expected number of individuals in each status, which requires that our values scale with ``N``.
+For ease of comparison with simulation and consistency with existing literature, the output of the model should be interpreted in terms of an expected number of individuals in each status, which requires that our values scale with ``N``.
 So all of the initial conditions have a factor of ``N``.